datalayer/jupyter-nbmodel-client/README.md

     nbmodel.add_code_cell("print('hello world')")
 ```

-> Check `test.ipynb` in JupyterLab, you should see a cell being appended to the notebook.
+> Check `test.ipynb` in JupyterLab, you should see a cell with content `print('hello world')` appended to the notebook.

 5. The previous example does not involve kernels.
-Put that now in the picture, adding a cell and executing within a kernel process.
+Put that now in the picture, adding a cell and executing the cell code within a kernel process.

 ```py
 from jupyter_kernel_client import KernelClient